arrowtype/fonttools-intro/README.md

 - Primarily sponsored & maintained by Google Fonts
 - Uses FontTools to build prepared UFOs into OTFs & TTFs

-**[AFDKO](https://github.com/adobe-type-tools/afdko/) (Adobe Font Development Kit for OpenType)**

-- Somewhat similar functionality to FontMake, but primarily sponsored & maintained by Adobe
-- Includes tools for proofing and validating font files
-- “a set of tools for building OpenType font files from PostScript and TrueType font data”
-- Has some advantages for building CFF fonts, like better CFF hinting & compression
-- Uses FontTools to build prepared UFOs into OTFs & TTFs

 **[FontBakery](https://github.com/googlefonts/fontbakery/)**

 - A command-line tool to run quality-assurance checks on fonts in various formats: UFO, TTF, OTF